General Ticketing and Cruises

 We always try to provide a wheelchair accessible boat for our Early Evening cruise and Floodlit cruise.
 To confirm this however, please call our office on 01904 628324 or speak to a Quayside Manager during the daytime on the day of your visit.

 Unfortunately, we do not have wheelchair access for the Party Nights Afloat or Christmas Nights Afloat cruises or our River Bus Service from the Naburn landing (The Acaster Malbis landing is wheelchair accessible).
-Please call our office to enquire about wheelchair accessibility for our Afternoon Tea cruise.

 Unfortunately, we cannot store mobility scooters on board our boats.